-Sitka Salmon Shares is built around a humble collective of committed fishermen that put quality first and handle fish one at a time with respect and care.
+Sitka Salmon Shares is built around a collective of committed fishermen and trusted partners that put quality first and handle fish one at a time with respect and care.
 It’s their livelihood after all, and many of our fishermen have been using these highly selective, small-batch fishing methods for generations.
 Read on to get to know your fishermen — from how they got started, why they love life on the open water, and why they are part of Sitka Salmon Shares.

 Our fishermen-owners and our fish plant in Sitka are critical to our mission as a values-driven community supported fishery (CSF).
 We also work with a network of trusted partners and other values-driven small-boat fishermen because not all types of fish we offer are caught in our home port of Sitka.
 For example, sockeye salmon prefer the extensive networks of streams and lakes found in places like Bristol Bay in Southwest Alaska versus the mountainous rainforest surrounding Sitka.

 Each of our trusted partners supports small-boat fishermen and aligns with our CSF values.